Back

 Also, read about my journey to Seoul in Part 1 (with tips and conclusions), then go to Part 3 for a couple day trip ideas.

-Now that I tickled your interest with some Seoul highlights, why don’t you start looking for your next booking? ;)
+Now that I have tickled your interest with some Seoul highlights, why don't you start looking for your next booking? ;)

 If you fancy a £15 discount (or equivalent in your currency) next time you book a hotel on Booking.com, make sure you use this affiliate link: https://www.booking.com/s/35_6/cbe52082